fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

   </a>
 </p>

-# FingerprintJS Pro Chrome Extension Example
+# Fingerprint Pro Chrome Extension Example

 Fingerprint is a device intelligence platform offering 99.5% accurate visitor identification.

-This repository contains an example Chrome extension that uses the FingerprintJS FingerprintJS Pro JavaScript agent.
+This repository contains an example Chrome extension that uses the Fingerprint Pro JavaScript agent.

 ## Requirements